zonemaster/zonemaster-gui/docs/TranslationGuide.md

 ## Submitting changes

 Below are instructions for how to add or modify files.
-Preferably, submit the new or updated file as a pull request to Github (see [translators guide for Engine]).
+Preferably, submit the new or updated file as a pull request to Github (see [translators guide] for Zonemaster-Engine, -CLI and -Backend).
 Contact the Zonemaster Group if that does not work.

 The translator must always create or update the `messages.<LANG>.xlf` and the `gui-faq-<LANG>.md`.
 The other changes are only done when